angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 TO
 :::

-If you are low on resources you can utilise the above pile using :card[Consider] in conjunction with :card[Deep Analysis].
+If you are low on resources you can utilize the above pile using :card[Consider] in conjunction with :card[Deep Analysis].
 Consider allows you to put Deep Analysis into your graveyard and draw the Lion's Eye Diamond.
 You can then cast the Deep Analysis with Flashback in order to draw into additional mana and the